atkaper/oracle-forms-standalone-runner/README.md

     ...
 5 more
 ```

-If anyone has anny additions to the list of (java 8) versions which WILL or WILL-NOT work, let me know, and I'll add them here.
+If anyone has any additions to the list of (java 8) versions which WILL or WILL-NOT work, let me know, and I'll add them here.